TeV to PeV neutrinos from AGN coronae: Calculation

 If the equation has no solution, it means that the nucleon escape from the AGN.

 The interaction angle $\cos \theta_j = z_j/\sqrt{z_j^2 + r_j^2}$ is sampled using (\ref{rate2}), (\ref{rate3}):

 Momentum of interacting photon $p_j$ is modelled similarly:

-Then the SOPHIA event generator \cite{Mucke:1999yb} is used to simulate $p\gamma$ reactions until the nucleons (and antinucleons) escape the interaction region.
+Then the SOPHIA event generator \cite{Mucke:1999yb} is used to simulate $p\gamma$ reactions until the nucleons (and antinucleons) escape the interaction region or until an energy is reached at which Bethe–Heitler processes dominate over $p\gamma$ interactions.
 As a result, after propagation of large number of protons we get the list of secondary particles and their momenta.

-Finally, we integrate over the AGN taking into account their cosmological evolution.
-For this purpose, we utilize the TranspotCR numerical code \cite{Kalashev:2014xna} based on resolution of the transport equations.
-In this work we adopt the standard cosmological evolution $\sim(1+z)^3$ and also do not average on the corona parameters and $E_{\text{max}}$.
-After that we normalize the resulting neutrino flux to the IceCube data.
-The results are shown in Fig. \ref{100kev}.